Will I have to repay my Student Finance grants or loans? (overpayments)

 You are not normally eligible to receive Student Finance after your date of interruption, unless you are interrupting for health reasons (see below).
 Therefore overpayments might occur in a number of ways:

 - If you interrupt part way through a semester period, you will have been overpaid Student Finance because you will have been paid for the whole of the current payment period, but will no longer be in attendance for part of it.
-Even if you interrupt at the end of a semester you will have an overpayment as you will have been paid until the start of the next semester.
-If you interrupt at the end of a vacation, your interruption will be dated at the end of the previous semester (your last recorded date of attendance).
+If you interrupt on the last day of a Semester or in the following vacation period, your interruption will be dated at the end of this Semester (your last recorded date of attendance).
 As you will have attended the Semester in full, there should not be any Maintenance Loan overpayment although there will an overpayment of any grants awarded to you.

 - If your interruption is backdated due to exceptional circumstances, you will have been overpaid because you will have already received payments for a period that you are now recorded as not being in attendance for

-- If you interrupt close to a payment date, Student Finance England (SFE) might not get notified by QMUL in time to stop your next payment of Student Finance, which will be an overpayment
+- If you interrupt close to a payment date, Student Finance England (SFE) might not get notified by Queen Mary in time to stop your next payment of Student Finance, which will be an overpayment

-However, if your reason for interrupting is ill-health, and as long as you stated this on your interruption form, SFE should automatically extend your period of Student Finance eligibility to 60 days beyond your date of interruption (this is your last date of attendance).
-However, you would no longer be entitled to receive Student Finance for the period beyond the first 60 days following your date of your interruption and any payments you had already received for that period would normally be treated as an overpayment.
+If your reason for interrupting is ill-health, as long as you stated this on your interruption form SFE should automatically extend your period of Student Finance eligibility for another 60 days beyond your date of interruption (this is your last date of attendance).
+However, you would no longer be entitled to receive Student Finance for the period beyond the first 60 days following your date of your interruption and any payments already received for that period would normally be treated as an overpayment.

-However, in certain circumstances SFE can exercise discretion to extend your eligibility for Student Finance beyond your period of interruption (and beyond the automatic 60 days funding if you interrupted for health reasons) This would mean that continued Student Finance payments would not be treated as an overpayment and would not be recoverable in future.
+However, in certain circumstances SFE can exercise discretion to extend your eligibility for Student Finance beyond your period of interruption (and beyond the automatic 60 days funding).
+If Student Finance England (SFE) approve this, it would mean that continued Student Finance payments would not be treated as an overpayment and would not be recoverable in future.
 Please read the information below on 'How do I request discretionary funding from SFE' and then Contact a Welfare Adviser for advice about this.

 SFE will usually write to you to notify you of the overpayment and explain how they intend to recover it.
 It might take SFE several weeks to write to you, so you may find it helpful to ask a Welfare Adviser to estimate the overpayment amount in the meantime, so you can plan your finances accordingly.

-If you feel that a reduction in the next academic year's Maintenance Loan amount would cause you financial hardship, you can ask SFE to consider not reducing the loan amount, but instead recovering the overpayment at the end of the course, under the normal repayment scheme.
+If you feel that a reduction in the next academic year's Maintenance Loan amount would cause you financial hardship, you can ask SFE to consider not reducing your loan amount, and instead to recover the overpayment at the end of the course, under the normal repayment scheme.
 To request this you would need to complete a SFE Financial Hardship Confirmation form detailing your income and expenses for the academic year ahead, and attaching bank statements and additional documents highlighting your financial commitments and your circumstances, so that SFE can see that you cannot manage financially if the Maintenance Loan is reduced.
 Please contact a Welfare Adviser who can advise you about making this discretionary application to SFE, and about when to do it.

 If you wish to apply for discretionary funding for a period of interruption, you should get advice from a Welfare Adviser in the Advice and Counselling Service.
 You will usually need several documents to apply.
 You do not need to have these documents before you contact a Welfare Adviser, but this list might help you prepare your application:

-- Your own letter to your funding authority, to explain:
+Your own letter to your funding authority should explain: